 On completing my training in 2003 (University of Durham), I held fixed-term lecturing posts in British Prehistory at the Universities of Bangor, Sheffield, Nottingham, and Oxford.
 I was awarded a Leverhulme Trust Early Career Fellowship in 2004 (University of Leicester) followed by a fixed-term lectureship in European Prehistory in 2006 (University of Cambridge).
 I joined Liverpool as Lecturer in European Prehistory in 2007, seeing promotion to Senior Lecturer in 2013 and Reader in 2022.

-Having begun excavating Roman sites at the age of 15, and with 28 seasons in the field (including the commercial sector) she has been strongly committed to undergraduate learning in a research excavation context, to professional British standards - establishing the Liverpool field school in 2009.
-Between 2005-2011, she directed two research excavations in the UK – the Kidlandlee Dean Bronze Age Landscapes Project (Northumberland) and Merrick’s Hill, Eddisbury Hillfort (Cheshire).
+I began excavating Roman sites at the age of 15, and with 27 seasons in the field, including the commercial sector, I am strongly committed to undergraduate learning in a research excavation context, to professional British standards.
+Between 2005-2011, I directed two major research excavations: the Kidlandlee Dean Bronze Age Landscapes Project (Northumberland) and Merrick’s Hill, Eddisbury Hillfort (Cheshire); establishing the Liverpool Field School in 2010.

-Dr Pope has wider interests in the heritage sector, including heritage protection and communication.
-She works as a special advisor to the campaign group HOOOH (Hands Off Old Oswestry Hillfort).
-She is also founded and is a Director of British Women Archaeologists (estab.
-2008) who lobby for improved conditions for women workers in the Heritage sector.
+I am a Fellow of the Society of Antiquaries of London, and work as a special advisor to Butser Ancient Farm, and the campaign group HOOOH (Hands Off Old Oswestry Hillfort).
+My advocacy work focuses on equality issues, and I co-founded British Women Archaeologists (estab.
+2008) who have continuously lobbied for improved pay and conditions for women workers in the wider heritage sector.